lizapincsak/Udemy-project-1/README.md

 # Udemy React - The Complete Guide

-This is the first project from the Udemy React Course
+Section 3, 4 from Udemy React Course